Photon Reconstruction in the Belle II Calorimeter Using Graph Neural Networks: Data Set

 \subsection{Isolated Photon}

 To study isolated photons, we use the simulated events with a generated isolated photon only.
-For each event, we select a region of interest (ROI), defined as the $9\times9$ array of crystals centered around a local maximum (LM).
-With the irregular crystal arrangement in the endcaps, this array is not necessarily regular but rather defined by the 80 nearest neighbors of the LM.
+For each event, we select a region of interest (ROI): We first determine the azimuthal angles of the fourth neighbour on either side of the local maximum (LM), and the polar angles of the fourth neighbours on either direction of the LM.
+We then include all crystals in that angular range.
+In the barrel this defines a regular $9\times9$ array of crystals centered around a LM, while in the endcaps this array is not necessarily regular, but can contain a few crystals more or less.
 The LM is a crystal with at least 10\,MeV of reconstructed crystal energy, and energy higher than all its direct eight neighbors.
 The LM must be the only LM in the ROI, and the matched truth particle must be a simulated photon responsible for at least 20\% of the reconstructed crystal energy.
 Precisely, for the LM we require the ratio

 Here, $E^{\gamma_1\mathrm{,crystal}_\mathrm{LM}}_\mathrm{dep}$ denotes the truth energy deposition of photon~1 in the LM, and $E^{\mathrm{crystal}_\mathrm{LM}}_\mathrm{rec}$ the reconstructed crystal energy in the LM.
-The crystals contained in the ROI are considered for the clustering by the GravNet algorithm and significantly extend the $5\times5$ area considered by the baseline algorithm (Sec.~\ref{sec:reconstruction}).
+The crystals contained in the ROI are considered for the clustering by the GNN algorithm and significantly extend the $5\times5$ area considered by the baseline algorithm (Sec.~\ref{sec:reconstruction}).
 Furthermore, the ROI represents the area of the local coordinate system later used as an input feature, with the LM as the origin.
 Figure~\ref{fig:edtwonominal}~(top) shows a typical isolated photon event with high beam background.